ProjectKorra/ProjectKorraWiki/source/pkcore/about.rst

 `ProjectKorra Core`_ is a plugin based off of the bending universe, thus so there must be bending!
 As stated above, players can choose from 5 skills:
-Firebending, Airbending, Waterbending, Earthbending, or Chiblocking.
+Fire, Air, Water, Earth, or Chi.
 Each of the skills has its own playstyle, so it's up to the player to find the one that suits them.

 Elements